Lime Cheesecake Recipe UK – Easy No-Bake Version

 Can I use mascarpone instead of cream cheese?

-Mascarpone can be used, but it produces a softer and richer cheesecake.
-For a firm, sliceable lime cheesecake, full-fat cream cheese is the better option.
+Mascarpone can be used, but it will produce a softer and richer cheesecake.
+For a firmer, more traditional texture, full-fat cream cheese is recommended.

 How do I stop the biscuit base from going greasy?

-A greasy base is usually caused by too much butter.
-Measure the butter accurately and press the base firmly into the tin before chilling.
+A greasy base is usually caused by adding too much butter.
+Make sure to measure the butter carefully and chill the base properly before adding the filling.

 Is lime cheesecake suitable for summer desserts?